|Original image of Our Lady of Good Counsel|

 Mary's intercession at Genazzano was one of many in the Middle Ages.
 She had been invoked to ward off plagues, and often a miracle was attached to a painting, fresco or statue.
 It was Heaven's anointing of such holy images and figures to sweep away the reoccurring threat of paganism.

 After the miracle at Genazzano, the run down church was promptly rebuilt, just as Petruccia had prophesied.
-In the four months after the arrival of the miraculous painting, one hundred and seventy one miraculous healings were recorded, which eventually led to the official Church recognition of Our Lady of Good Counsel.
+In the four months after the arrival of the miraculous painting, one hundred seventy-one miraculous healings were recorded, which eventually led to the official Church recognition of Our Lady of Good Counsel.

 There were many other miracles attributed to Our Lady of Good Counsel's intercession: many blind received their sight; others cured of hearing loss, epileptic affliction, and delivered from demonic possession; and the ceasing of a pestilence that afflicted Italy during the seventeenth century, in which Pope Urban VIII made a personal pilgrimage to Genazzano to seek Our Lady's intercession.